matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 ## Refactor

 We extracted the methods out of `.rake` and into a new file `/app/models/concerns/purge_opportunities.rb`.
 During the extract, Dave asked me to explain what each block of code was doing.
-When I was finally able to articulate clearly, we named the method according to my verbal description.
+When I was able to articulate clearly, we named the method according to my verbal description.
 We also used a style convention of `?` for conditional methods (return true or false) and `!` for methods that change data.

-One block was eliminited in its entirity with a database select statement:
+One block was eliminited in its entirity with a select statement:

 {% highlight ruby %}
 -  opportunities = Opportunity.all